-Cecillia also teaches a course on Immigration Law and the Constitutional Rights of Non-Citizens as a Lecturer in Law at Stanford Law School.
+Cecillia has taught a course on Immigration Law and the Constitutional Rights of Non-Citizens as a Lecturer in Law at Stanford Law School.

 Cecillia has received numerous accolades for her work on behalf of immigrant communities including the Carol Weiss King Award from the National Immigration Project of the National Lawyers’ Guild, the Cruz Reynoso–Ralph Abascal–Don Quixote Award from California Rural Legal Assistance, the Eric Quezada Courage Award from Dolores Street Legal Services, Vanderbilt Law School’s Social Justice Fellowship and the Asian American Bar Association’s Joe Morozumi Award for Exceptional Legal Advocacy.
 She has been an invited speaker on civil rights and immigration at Yale, Stanford, U.C.
 Berkeley, Columbia, the University of Pennsylvania, Lewis & Clark, and Vanderbilt law schools and has trained attorneys and advocates on civil rights, immigration and litigation practice topics.
 She is a frequent commentator on topics relating to immigrants’ rights through media outlets including National Public Radio, the New York Times, the Arizona Republic, and Associated Press.